danwing/cidfi/draft-wing-cidfi.md

 not support CIDFI and processing stops.

-## Client authorizes CIDFI network elements {#client-authorizes}
+## Client Authorizes CIDFI Network Elements {#client-authorizes}

-The SVCB response from the previous step will contain one or more CIDFI servers.
-For example a CIDFI server belonging to the local Wi-Fi network and another CIDFI server belonging to the Internet Service Provider (ISP).
+The SVCB response from the previous step in {{discovery}} will contain one or more CIDFI-aware network elements.
+For example a CIDFI-aware network element belonging to the local Wi-Fi network and another CIDFI-aware network element belonging to the Internet Service Provider (ISP).
 In cases of (active/active or active/standby) multihoming, multiple ISPs might be provided.

-The client authorizes each of the CIDFI endpoints using its local policy.
+The client authorizes each of the CIDFI-aware network elements using its local policy.
 This policy might prompt the user, allow certain names (e.g., *.example.net if the user's ISP is configured to be example.net), connect to the CIDFI servers and validate certificate or certificate chains, and so forth.

-After authorizing a subset of the CIDFI servers, the client connects to that subset of authorized CIDFI servers and obtains their certificate fingerprints and capabilities (ability to report network constraints, ability to perform CID-to-DSCP mapping) for use when communicating with a CIDFI-aware QUIC server.
+After authorizing a subset of the CIDFI-aware network elements, the client makes a new connection (on a new 5-tuple) to those CIDFI-aware network elements and obtains their certificate fingerprints and capabilities (ability to report network constraints, ability to perform CID-to-DSCP mapping) for later use when communicating with a CIDFI-aware QUIC server.

 TODO: specify the encoding of the above information.